rust-lang/rust/text/0000-cargo-prepublish.md

 ## The Goldilocks problem

-It's likely the a couple of Cargo's existing features have already come to mind as potential solutions to the challenges above.
+It's likely that a couple of Cargo's existing features have already come to mind as potential solutions to the challenges above.
 But the existing features suffer from a Goldilocks problem:

 - You might reach for git (or even path) dependencies.
 That would mean, for example, switching an `xml-rs` dependency in your crate graph from crates.io